sjcockell/mmb8052/practicals/practical_09.md

 Hierarchical clustering is an agglomerative (“bottom-up”) approach where each gene starts in its own cluster (n genes, n clusters).
 The most similar genes according to a similarity metric (such as Euclidian distance) are merged (n genes, n-1 clusters), then the similarity metric is recalculated between the genes and this new cluster.
 This process is repeated iteratively until all genes are in a single cluster (1 cluster, of size n).
 Hierarchical clustering is implemented by the `hclust` function of the `stats` package in R and uses the output produced by the `dist` function.

-To cluster all genes in the count matrix (over 36000) would take a lot of computational resources and time because `dist` and `hclust` will cluster by the rows of a matrix.
-However, we can cluster by the columns to obtain a clustering by samples by transposing the expression matrix using the `t()` function, an operation which flips a matrix about its diagonal so that the columns become rows and the rows become columns.

 ## Heatmaps

 Heatmaps are a particularly useful post-analysis tool for visualising clusters in the genes that we know to be differentially expressed.
 The CRAN package `pheatmap` has a function `pheatmap()` that takes a numeric matrix as input. `pheatmap` applies hclust to cluster the rows and/or columns of the matrix, then displays a false colour image with dendrograms added to the left side and/or the top.
+These dendrograms are produced by applying hierarchical clustering to both the rows and the columns of the input matrix.
+In the case of expression data, this clustering will group together genes which share similar expression patterns across the samples, and samples which share similar profiles of gene expression.

+### Exercise 9.1 {: .exercise}

+Estimated time: 15 minutes

+* Using the results of the Allo24h contrast from practical 08, produce a heatmap for the expression of the 250 most differentially expressed genes (largest absolute log fold change, with a significant p-value)

+Some hints to help:

+* Use `dplyr::arrange()` to sort your filtered results by fold-change
+* Remember this should be _absolute_ fold change
+* Use the `rlog` transformed data (which you used for PCA) for the values for the heatmap
+    * `assay(rld)[filtered_results$ensembl_gene_id,]`

+We also need to pay attention to the _scaling_ of the values in the heatmap - by default `pheatmap` sets `scale="none"` - meaning the values plotted are exactly the same as the input values in the matrix.
+If, on the other hand, we use `scale="row"` or `scale="column"` then the numbers in the input matrix are Z-transformed in the appropriate axis (every observation in each row or column has the mean of the row/column subtracted from it, and the result is divided by the row/column standard deviation).
+This well-documented transformation can help if a small number of extreme observations dominate the heatmap, or if different sets of observations have very different distributions (often the case with different genes).
+A row-wise scaling means that we will be able to clearly see the differences in expression of every gene, but we can no longer compare genes to each other.
+Z-transformed data can also be thought of as 'diverging' (certainly more than untransformed data) as observations close to the mean will have a Z-score close to zero.

+* Add `scale="row"` to your `pheatmap()` call

 # Enrichment Analysis